 Lignini was equally satisfied to see the results of his efforts, but admits that the film has changed his perception of fish forever.
 He can no longer pass by a fish tank without imagining what actors they look like.

-For more information on "Shark Tale," computer animation and related topics, check out the links on the next page.
+For more information on "Shark Tale," computer animation and related topics, check out the links below.